|

 - 1878.

-Horsemonger Lane (The County Prison for Surrey) closes and
+Horsemonger Lane (County Prison for Surrey) closes and its functions

-October 1878.
-First hanging at Wandsworth - that of Thomas Smithers for murder.
+of October.
 In all, 134 men and one woman (Kate Webster) were executed at

 Wandsworth up to 1961 with Henryk Neimasz becoming the last on the 8th of September of